mr4tt/zotbot/README.md

 - [Thousands of remote IT workers sent wages to North Korea to help fund weapons program, FBI says](https://apnews.com/article/north-korea-weapons-program-it-workers-f3df7c120522b0581db5c0b9682ebc9b) - Federal authorities say that thousands of information technology workers contracting with U.S. companies secretly sent millions of dollars of their wages to North Korea for use in its ballistic missile program.

 - [Inside FTX’s All-Night Race to Stop a $1 Billion Crypto Heist | WIRED](https://www.wired.com/story/ftx-1-billion-crypto-heist/)

-- [They Studied Dishonesty.
-Was Their Work a Lie?](https://www.newyorker.com/magazine/2023/10/09/they-studied-dishonesty-was-their-work-a-lie) - Dan Ariely and Francesca Gino became famous for their research into why we bend the truth.
-Now they’ve both been accused of fabricating data.

 # wikipedia
 - [Brain (computer virus)](https://en.wikipedia.org/w/index.php?title=Brain_(computer_virus)&oldid=1250503971) - Brain is the industry standard name for a computer virus that was released in its first form on 19 January 1986, and is considered to be the first computer virus for the IBM Personal Computer (IBM PC) and compatibles.